 Whenever I write something – a blog post, a video script – I usually come up with the title last.
 I begin with the kernel of an idea, get my initial thoughts out, organize them into a flow, and then add more content.
 At some point during that process a few titles start to bubble up, and then I’ll work on those until I come up with something that will hopefully capture attention.

-I thought I’d follow the same path with titling my upcoming book, which will be available on Amazon on Oct.
-30. But for some reason I was inspired to reverse engineer it.
+I thought I’d follow the same path with titling my book,.
+But for some reason I was inspired to reverse engineer it.
 I had this list of titles I was keeping track of, and then one day I just typed out The Modern Seller.

 It clicked.
 It felt like the right title, before I ever created an outline or typed a word on the page.
 It was like having an anchor or a home base to work from for the rest of the process.
 (The subtitle was another story.
 That took about 15 iterations before I landed on something that worked.)

 So…why that title?
 It seems to be a little bit buzz-wordy these days.
 I was even thinking that someone had to have this as a book title somewhere.
 While I didn’t see any book titles out there in my searches, I was seeing the idea hash tagged everywhere.
 I had a few moments where I was questioning myself — the little voice sitting on my shoulder telling me I was heading down the wrong path.
 That this wasn’t something fresh or different.
 A couple of well-meaning naysayers challenged me on my title choice too.
 And in a few moments of big self-doubt, I thought about scrapping the title and starting over.

 But I decided to set that little voice and the naysayers aside.
 There was a reason that title clicked for me.
 And as I was writing the book, it all came together.
 Here’s how I realized it was the exact right title at the exact right time.